Revised Republican health care bill is more costly, but doesn't insure more people

 The agency revised its figures to reflect amendments made to the bill that were announced on Monday.
 The new numbers do not take into account a deal underway to woo House conservatives to support the measure.

-Though the bill would be more costly, it would still leave 24 million fewer people uninsured than under current law.
+Though the bill would be more costly, it would still leave 24 million fewer people insured than under current law.
+Some 52 million people would be uninsured in 2026 under the GOP legislation, compared to 28 million if Obamacare continued -- the same as the prior estimate.

 Also, it did not change the agency's outlook on premiums, which it expects would be higher initially, but then roughly 10% lower than Obamacare by 2026.

-The initial score sparked outrage and concerns that so many people would be left uninsured.
+The initial score sparked outrage and concern that so many people would be left uninsured.
 Under Obamacare, the uninsured rate fell to the lowest level on record.